ksh-js-sdk-dev/kushki-js-sdk/wiki/modules/Payment.md

 - ```&#ksh-deferred-checkbox>label``` this selector allow custom the label of checkbox

 **Apply Styles to containers elements**
-- ```&#ksh-deferred-creditType```: this selector allow change width, high and others properties of 'credit type' container
+- ```&#ksh-deferred-creditType```: this selector allow change width, high and others properties of 'credit type' container.
+Just enable to merchants of Ecuador and Mexico
 - ```&#ksh-deferred-months```: this selector allow change width, high and others properties of 'months' container
-- ```&#ksh-deferred-graceMonths```: this selector allow change width, high and others properties of 'grace months' container
+- ```&#ksh-deferred-graceMonths```: this selector allow change width, high and others properties of 'grace months' container.
+Just enable to merchants of Ecuador and Mexico

 ```ts
 const hostedFieldsStyles : Styles = {